-Artificial Sweetener Free Branched Chain Amino Acids-BCAAS with glutamine
+Artificial Sweetener Free Branched Chain Amino Acids-Benefits Of BCAAS with glutamine

 Use code "shipfree" to try The Physique Formula BCAA'shttps://physiqueformuladiet...

 Get Social With Jimmy

 Branched Chain Amino Acids (BCAAs) have long been viewed as a potent muscle building, performance enhancing supplement but it is only in the last decade or so that we have truly come to realize why BCAAs seem to be so effective.

 For years supplement companies would tout the advantages of whey protein or amino acid supplements, the food highest in naturally occurring BCAAs, and some would even market liver tabs as being high in BCAAs.
 It wasn’t until researchers discovered a nutrient sensing enzyme, mTOR, that we fully began to understand how the branched chain amino acids enhance muscle protein synthesis and prevent muscle breakdown.

 Backing up for a second, the three BCAAS, leucine, isoleucine and valine are amino acids found in any complete sources of protein including whey protein, chicken, beef and even beans with combined with rice.
 Specifically leucine seems to have a unique ability to decrease muscle protein by activating mTOR (1).
 I like to explain mTOR as a light switch that starts a complex cascade of signally that potentially increases muscle hypertrophy.

 Now that the science is out of the way, what is the real world practical application?